IgnacioCarlucho/B31YS_path_planning_assignment_ROS1/README.md

 ## Installation ##

-We assume that you are working on Ubuntu 20.04 and already have installed ROS Kinetic.
-If not, follow the [ROS install guide](http://wiki.ros.org/kinetic/Installation/Ubuntu)
+We assume that you are working on Ubuntu 20.04 and already have installed ROS Noetic.
+If not, follow the [ROS install guide](https://wiki.ros.org/noetic/Installation/Ubuntu)

 Prepare the repository:
 ```bash